jadu/pulsar/docs/_components/dropzone.md

 category: Components
 ---

-The DropZone is a component that can create a pre-formatted area for uses to drag files, it can also be used to convert a pre-existing HTML element into a droppable area.
+The DropZone is a component that can create a pre-formatted area for uses to drag files, it can also be used to convert an existing HTML element into a droppable area.

 ## Example usage